Your eclipse guide (with the things not in many eclipse guides)

 Really, don't.
 I mean it.
 If this is your first eclipse, do not attempt to photograph it.
 Especially not with your cell phone, except as I tell you below.
 Nobody has ever made a photo of an eclipse that looks like an eclipse.
 You won't either.
 Don't waste your time trying.

-Since I am on Eclipse #6 I will photograph it, but I have the serious gear you need to do a decent job.
+Since I am on Eclipse #6 I will set up my computer will photograph it, but I have the serious gear you need to do a decent job.
 And part of that gear is software to automate all the photos.
-I am going to set it up, adjust it about 5 minutes before totality and then leave it to the computers.
+I am going to set it up, adjust it about 5 minutes before totality and then leave almost everything to the computers.
 (This means I need a clock drive to track the sun.)
 I will be watching.

 You can do some automated photography, too.
 Set up a video of you and your friends.
 The eclipse will be high in the sky so it may not be in it, and it doesn't have to be.
 Start the video well before totality and leave it be.
 Consider both fixed exposure video and auto exposure.
 Time lapses can also be cool -- but perhaps just shoot video and turn that into a time lapse for the partial phases and regular speed for total.
 Eclipsedroid can also be programmed to take photos at the special times in the eclipse with your phone -- but put your phone in a tripod or clamp phone holder and leave it to do the work.